This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Soil improvement is a definite benefit when doing crop rotation

-The other key reason for crop rotation and moving your crops around between your raised garden beds and planters are improving the soil.
+The other key reason for crop rotation and moving your crops between your raised garden beds and planters is improving the soil.

 Different plants utilize different nutrients when they grow and can change the properties of your soil.